pta19059/pta19059.github.io/Labs/AzureFrontDoorAPIMAppServiceLab1.md

 </details>

 ## Steps
-We're going to deploy our App Service that will host our test REST API.
+We're going to deploy our App Service that will host our test **REST API**.

 For your REST API we're going to use this sample code:

 ```